-We know that the current COVID-19 pandemic is impacting the health and well-being of our Slavic L & L community, and we hope that these links will help you in navigating these uncertain and rapidly changing times.
+We know that the current COVID-19 pandemic is impacting the health and well-being of our Slavic Languages & Literatures community, and we hope these links will help you in navigating these uncertain and challenging times.
 Please reach out us if you have any questions or concerns we can help with, and please take care.

 University of Washington General Information

 The University of Washington is operational, though spring quarter instruction, as well as the work of many campus offices, is being done remotely.
 For the most up-to-date information about UW operations, please see the UW COVID-19 Facts and Resources page.

 The University of Washington is a community, and as such is united and committed to supporting the work of slowing the spread of COVID-19 and caring for those impacted by it.
 Visit the Together We Will page to see what you can do to help in these efforts.

 UW Counseling Center